forem/forem/app/javascript/crayons/Modal/__stories__/modals.md

   activated the modal
 - While the modal is open, focus is trapped inside so that when a user presses the Tab key, interactive items behind the modal are not focused

-When using the HTML variant, the utility function `getFocusTrapToggle` can be used to handle opening/closing the modal and the related focus trap.
+- When the modal is open, pressing the Escape key will close it